spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step4.md

 To verify for yourself, take a look at the `discounts.py`{{open}} file.
 You'll see there's no reference to Datadog at all.

-Now that we've fully instrumented our applications, let's hop back in to Datadog to take a closer look at *why* and *where* our application may be failing.
+Now that we've fully instrumented our services, let's hop back in to Datadog to take a closer look at *why* and *where* our application may be failing.